Juan-V-Tech/roller-coaster-loop/README.md

-Roller Coaster Loop Simulation with Real Time Graphs
+Roller Coaster Loop Simulation with Real-Time Graphs

 About:
 This VPython project simulates a roller coaster loop and graphs the normal force and energies experienced by a cart as it moves along the track.
 Created with the intention of presentation to an undergraduate mechanics physics class, it provides a clear, visual demonstration of energy conservation and force dynamics.
 The real-time graphs offer insight into how energy and normal force vary throughout the loop.